astra-vision/rain-rendering/README.md

 ### Rainy versions of KITTI, Cityscapes, nuScenes

-If you wish to directly obtain the rainy versions of the dataset, please visit our [ICCV'19 paper website](https://team.inria.fr/rits/computer-vision/weather-augment/) which contains Weather Kitti and Weather Cityscapes in varying rain / fog weathers, including rain masks, fog mask, etc.
+To download the rainy versions of the datasets, please visit our [ICCV'19 paper website](https://team.inria.fr/rits/computer-vision/weather-augment/).

 ### Data to generate rain on KITTI, Cityscapes, nuScenes